Billy doll

 Billy – The World's First Out and Proud Gay Doll (a.k.a.
-The Billy Doll and Billy The Gay Doll) is a doll introduced in the US in 1997.
-Billy was created by artists John McKitterick and Juan Andres and marketed by London based Totem International Ltd and New York based Totem International Inc as "the first out and proud gay doll" although that distinction actually belongs to Gay Bob, introduced in 1977.
-Unlike Barbie and GI Joe, Billy was sold exclusively to adults.
+The Billy Doll and Billy the Gay Doll) is a doll introduced in the US in 1997.
+Marketed for adults, the doll is anatomically correct, featuring an oversized penis.
+Billy was created by artists John McKitterick and Juan Andres, and marketed by London-based Totem International Ltd and New York-based Totem International Inc. as "the first out and proud gay doll", although that distinction actually belongs to Gay Bob, introduced in 1977.

 History

 Sculpture

 John McKitterick and Juan Andres created Billy based on sketches they drew while living in London.
-In 1992 they produced Billy, a fine art sculpture, in what was a highly politicised period in gay history and first exhibited Billy at a London Arts Benefit for AIDS in November 1994.
+In 1992, they produced Billy, a fine art sculpture, in what was a highly politicised period in gay history and first exhibited Billy at a London Arts Benefit for AIDS in November 1994.
 A work of conceptual art, Billy championed diversity, gay visibility, safe sex and AIDS awareness.
 Once exhibited Billy received extensive media attention all around the world, originally 1200 limited editions of the Billy sculpture were created.

 Doll

-In 1997, three years after the exhibition of the original sculpture John McKitterick and Juan Andres together with the marketing company Totem International launched a mass-produced doll called Billy – The World's First Out and Proud Gay Doll.
+In 1997, three years after the exhibition of the original sculpture, McKitterick and Andres worked with the marketing company Totem International to launch a mass-produced doll called Billy, "The World's First Out and Proud Gay Doll".
 A deluxe adult male doll, standing 13 in in height and weighing 11.3 oz, Billy was molded from superior quality vinyl.
-Using rotational molding the doll is made up of five individual body parts, which makes it possible for Billy to move and for him to be posed in many positions.
+Using rotational molding the doll is made up of five individual body parts with no seaming, which makes it possible for Billy to move and for him to be posed in many positions.

-Billy's outstanding qualities as a doll rise from the hyperrealism of the sculpture and the attention to detail.
-Experts in doll production in the EU manufactured the doll using superior manufacturing techniques and advances, for example the elimination of all seaming on each of the five parts.
-Billy has another great advantage over other male dolls in that he is anatomically complete.

 Billy was first launched into the market with a choice of five outfits; all with removable boots.
 The names of the outfits were both descriptive and self-explanatory; Master Billy, Cowboy Billy, Wall Street Billy, Sailor Billy and San Francisco Billy.
 Each outfit was executed with realism in mind.
 Other dolls in the Billy line include Carlos, Billy's Puerto Rican boyfriend and Tyson, their African American best friend.
-All are "anatomically correct" but with large penises.
+All are "anatomically correct" but with oversized penises.
 Carlos is uncircumcised, Billy and Tyson are circumcised.

 Within one month of the launch Totem International Inc., the US subsidiary owned by Totem International Ltd., sold Billy into over 400 stores in the US and Billy received media coverage in almost every newspaper in the US and many around the world.